Vinnie Patterson: Storylines

 Ralph reappears and Vinnie is initially suspicious but softens when Ralph tells him he is dying and wants to set Vinnie up in business.
 They organise a company which will buy and sell stock from bankrupt companies.
 After Leah's brother Alex (Danny Raco) and Alf Stewart (Ray Meagher) suspect Ralph of playing Vinnie for a fool, he initially refuses to believe it but when Ralph flees and he finds a note reading “I’m Sorry”, Vinnie is forced to face the truth.
 Leah's father, Theo (Silvo Orfia) helps out financially.
 Shortly after the birth of his new son, VJ, Vinnie is arrested and charged with fraud and with no evidence to connect Ralph to the crime, Vinnie is tried and convicted, resulting in a two-year prison sentence.
 Vinnie tells Leah on her first visit not to visit him any more but to pretend he is away on holiday and they agree to communicate via letters before a tearful goodbye.
 Vinnie is soon joined in prison by Jesse, who he asks to keep an eye on his family when he is released.
 When news of Vinnie's alleged death in a prison fire filters to the bay, everyone is devastated.
 It is later revealed that Vinnie survived the fire and is living in witness protection.
 Leah contemplates leaving to be with him but decides to stay as she is now with Dan Baker (Tim Campbell).
 On the day of VJ's 3rd birthday party, a stranger in a bear costume arrives and entertains the children throughout the day.
 When he leaves, Leah learns that it was Vinnie in disguise and finds a letter from him, telling her to move on with her life.
 In 2010, Elijah Johnson (Jay Laga'aia) arrives in Summer Bay and reveals to Leah that Vinnie died in a farming accident 18 months earlier and during his dying days he recounted his life in the Bay and how he wanted to be there for Leah and VJ.
 Elijah takes them to visit Vinnie's grave in order to give them closure.

 Reception

-For his portrayal of Vinnie, Kwanten was nominated for the "Funniest Character" award at the 1999 Inside Soap Awards.
-Kwanten was later nominated for "Most Popular Actor" at the 2002 Logie Awards.
+For his portrayal of Vinnie, Kwanten was nominated for Funniest Character at the 1999 Inside Soap Awards.
+Kwanten was later nominated for Most Popular Actor at the 2002 Logie Awards.
 Anna Higgins of Yahoo!
 Entertainment said Vinnie was "a schemer, wannabe womaniser and perpetual optimist."
-Jackie Brygel of TV Week named Leah and Vinnie as one of soap's "Odd Couples".
+Jackie Brygel of the Herald Sun branded Vinnie "a lad who has never been renowned for his great intellect or insightful philosophies on life".
+Writing for TV Week, Brygel named Leah and Vinnie as one of soap's "Odd Couples".
 She said "Vinnie was the local goofball working as a stripper.
 Leah was the responsible Greek girl.
 They lived together as flatmates and she found herself falling for his quirkiness."
 An Inside Soap reporter branded Vinnie's return from the dead dressed as a giant teddy bear a "bonkers - but nonetheless brilliant" storyline.